- Travel Home

 And when the sun comes out, Dubliners will be skipping work and donning their once-a-year shorts in these public (read, free) green spaces:

-St. Stephen’s Green: South end of Grafton Street, Dublin 2
+St. Stephen's Green, at the top end of Grafton St, Dublin 2 Ireland;

 Trinity College Library